jaceyh/chat/README.md

 * Note: If you're using an older machine, like my 2017 Macbook Air, you'll need to select an older version of these items that corresponds with API Level 33 and only encountered minor issues.
 5. Back on the Welcome Screen, select "More Options" again and select "Virtual Device Manager" from the dropdown menu.
 6. Create a Virtual Device and be sure to select one with the Google Play Icon.
-7. Once your virtual device is created, click on the Play button and your emulator will "Start Up".
+7. Once your virtual device is created, Open Virtual Device Manager again, and click on the Play butto.
+Your emulator will "Start Up".

 ### Setting Up Storage
 If you want your App to save any message data from the chat, you'll need a storage solution.
 I used Google Firebase, instructions for implementing below.